Goussarov-Polyak-Viro Conjecture for degree three case: Proofs of Theorem and Corollary

-Now we will prove the final claim.
-Recall that a long knots topologically equal to a knot with a base point.
+\begin{proof} We recall that a long knots topologically equal to a knot with a base point.
 Then, for a given by considering the possibilities of the chosen base point on classical knots, we see that

 and